September 21, 2023Review Recipe

 - 1 cup mini chocolate chips

-- In a large mixing bowl, beat together butter and both sugars until creamy.
-Add egg and vanilla and stir until combined.
+- In a large mixing bowl, beat together the butter and both sugars until creamy.
+Add the egg and vanilla and stir until combined.

-- In a separate bowl, whisk together flour, salt and baking soda.
+- In a separate bowl, whisk together the flour, salt, and baking soda.

-- With the mixer on low, slowly add dry ingredients to wet.
+- With the mixer on low, slowly add the dry ingredients to the wet ingredients.
 Mix until the dough comes together.

-- Turn dough out onto a piece of parchment paper and roll out to ¼ inch thickness.
+- Turn the dough out onto a piece of parchment paper and roll it out to ¼ inch thickness.

-- Using a 4 inch round cookie cutter and cut out circles.
-Gently press each circle of cookie onto an upside down jumbo muffin tin.
-The dough will be drier than usual so you’ll have to be very gentle with it.
+- Use a 4-inch round cookie cutter and cut out circles.
+Gently press each circle of cookie dough onto an upside-down jumbo muffin tin.
+The dough will be drier than usual, so you’ll have to be very gentle with it.

-- Allow to cool and gently remove from pan.
+- Allow to cool and gently remove from the pan.

 - I used a jumbo muffin tin, you could also make small, bite-size cookie cups by using a smaller muffin tin or even a mini muffin pan.